SHASHANKB0810/CCPROJECT_ANALYSIS_AND_REPORTING/readme.txt

 This microservice focuses on collecting and analyzing feedback from users about flights, hotels, trains, and buses.
 It gathers information like ratings, comments, and categories of complaints or praise.
 Then, it analyzes the feedback to find trends — for example, common complaints about hotel cleanliness or high ratings for flight services.
 It visualizes the results in graphs and also generates reports (like PDFs) to easily share insights.
 This helps the company identify areas that need improvement and maintain quality service.

 In Points:
 Collects detailed user feedback: ratings, comments, categories (flight, hotel, train, bus).
 Organizes the feedback based on service type and satisfaction levels.
 Performs sentiment analysis and trend analysis on user comments.
 Generates visual reports (charts, graphs) using tools like Matplotlib and Seaborn.
 Creates PDF reports for easy sharing with management teams.
 Helps improve service quality by highlighting problem areas and strengths.

+---

+## 🐳 Docker Containers and Deployment

+To ensure scalability and easy deployment, the entire project is containerized using **Docker**, and coordinated using **Docker Compose**.
+Each microservice, along with the frontend and gateway, runs in its own isolated container.

+### Containers:

+1. **user-analytics-service**
+   - Runs the `useranalytics.py` script.
+   - Handles data collection for user sessions, page visits, and referral tracking.

+2. **user-behavior-service**
+   - Runs the `behavior_analysis.py` script.
+   - Analyzes user retention, churn, and interaction behavior inside the app.

+3. **feedback-analysis-service**
+   - Runs the `feedback_analysis_supabase.py` script.
+   - Pulls feedback from Supabase, analyzes ratings and comments, and generates graphs/PDFs.

+4. **streamlit-web-app**
+   - Runs `streamlit_app.py`.
+   - Provides the front-end interface for user input and viewing reports.

+5. **main-gateway**
+   - Entry point of the system.
+   - Defined in `main.py`, routes requests to the appropriate microservices.

+### Docker Compose:
+The `docker-compose.yml` file located in the `main_gateway` directory brings up all services at once.
+It links containers via networks, defines ports, and sets dependencies for a smooth startup.

+> 🔁 This setup enables the system to be deployed with a single command (`docker-compose up`) and ensures all microservices communicate reliably.